N.C. County’s Power May Be Out for Days After Power Stations ‘Targeted’ in Armed Attacks

-North Carolina investigators were hunting for at least one suspect after two electrical substations were “targeted” in an “intentional, willful, and malicious act” on Saturday evening, with damage so extensive to both facilities that at least 40,000 customers were warned to brace for possible outages until Thursday.
+North Carolina investigators were hunting for at least one suspect after two electrical substations were “targeted” in an “intentional, willful, and malicious act” on Saturday evening, with damage so extensive to both facilities that just under 40,000 customers were warned to brace for possible outages until Thursday.

-Officials speaking at a Sunday afternoon press conference announced a county-wide state of emergency, establishing a 9 p.m. curfew to protect affected residents, who were advised to stay home or seek shelter at a local sports complex.
+Officials speaking at a Sunday afternoon press conference announced a county-wide state of emergency.
+A curfew of 9 p.m. to 5 a.m. beginning Sunday night was established to protect affected residents, who were advised to stay home or seek shelter at a local sports complex.

-“It’s going to be very, very, very dark,” state Sen. Tom McInnis (R) said, explaining the reason for the curfew. “...
-It’s going to be chilly tonight.”
+“It’s going to be very, very, very dark,” state Sen. Tom McInnis (R) said, “and it’s going to be chilly tonight.
+And we don’t need to have anyone out on the streets—that is the reason for our curfew this evening.”

 Calling it “a very serious situation,” Moore County Sheriff Ronnie Fields said that local, state, and federal officials, including FBI agents, were coordinating their response to what he’d previously characterized as a “criminal occurrence,” adding on Sunday that he’d never experienced anything like it in his four decades in law enforcement.